Ultimate Secrets of Shortcode Texting You Must Know

 Check out our in-depth comparison of dedicated vs shared shortcode texting.

-How to use short code texting
+How to use shortcode texting

-You can use short code texting to:
+You can use short codes texting to:

-Short code texting compliance
+Shortcode texting compliance

 Whether you’re renting a shared short code or a dedicated one, you will need to meet TCPA and CTIA compliance regulations for your message.